-PREREQUISITE: Two years of high school algebra, or appropriate mathematics placement score of C in MTH 111.
+PREREQUISITE: Two years of high school algebra, or appropriate mathematics placement score.

 This is a course for a student whose curriculum requires calculus.
 In this course, emphasis is placed on the algebra of functions and includes polynomial, rational, exponential, and logarithmic functions.
-Additional topics include systems of equations and inequalities, matrices, Cramer's Rule, mathematical induction, and binomial theorem, linear and quadratic inequalities, the circle, and parabola.
+Additional topics include systems of equations and inequalities, matrices, Cramer's Rule, mathematical induction and binomial theorem, linear and quadratic inequalities, the circle, and parabola.

 MTH 113.
-PRECALCULUS WITH TRIGONOMETRY (5 credits) PREREQUISITE: MTH 112 or equivalent.
+PRECALCULUS WITH TRIGONOMETRY (5 credits)

+PREREQUISITE: MTH 112 or equivalent.